marekzajac97/bf2-blender/README.md

 - CollisionMesh (`.collisionMesh`) import/export

 ## Limitations:
-- Exporting skinned parts (e.g. tank tracks) for BundledMesh not yet supported
+- Exporting deforming parts (e.g. tank tracks) for BundledMesh not yet supported
 - Exporting animated UVs for BundledMesh not yet supported
 - collision mesh exports to a slightly older file version (9) than 3DsMax exporter (10), which will make BF2 regenerate some missing data on load time, not a big deal.
 - Generating `.samples` for static meshes is not yet supported, use [bfmeshview](http://www.bytehazard.com/bfstuff/bfmeshview/)!